Guests, Creation, VPN Information for IT Professionals

 If your department or unit will be hosting guests to campus, creating short-term network guest accounts is the simplest way to provide them with short-term network access.

-For guests who will need longer-term access (more than a month), consider applying for a guest NetID instead.
+For guests who will need longer-term access (more than a month), consider applying for a long term sponsored account instead.
 Guest accounts typically expire after 3 days; a NetID can be extended for as long as necessary.

 NOTE: Creating an Active Directory User object will not grant VPN access.
-VPN access is provided either through short-term network guest accounts, or through a long-term guest NetID.
+VPN access is provided either through short-term network guest accounts, or through a long-term sponsored NetID.

 If you're an IT professional who needs to help users connect to the VPN in order to gain access from off-campus, the following documents can assist you.